aubique/dotfiles-arch/README.md

 The actual rules read by udev upon boot is a compiled binary file called `hwdb.bin`, so one will need to compile the configuration files into binary.

-Copy `90-isa-aerbook.hwdb` to the local administration directory `/etc/udev/hwdb.d/` then run commands to make the changes take effect immediately:
+Copy `90-fr-t440p.hwdb` from `pub` folder to the local administration directory `/etc/udev/hwdb.d/` then run commands to make the changes take effect immediately:
 ```
 # systemd-hwdb update
 # udevadm trigger